StickyCulture/lotion/README.md

 The following example configuration pulls data from a Notion database filtering out items that are not published and have no description.

-It uses an external script to create an alternate description for each item suitable for a 5th grader.
+It uses an external script (not described here) to create an alternate description for each item suitable for a 5th grader.

 It writes the data to a TypeScript file in some application directory and a backup JSON file.